Electrical and Electronic Engineering

 Project (in groups of 2)

-- Designing garbage collection and wear-leveling algorithm of block associative sector translation (BAST) flash translation layer (FTL) for an SSD.
+- Design garbage collection and wear-leveling algorithm of block associative sector translation (BAST) flash translation layer (FTL) for an SSD.

 - Team Member: James Jihyun Moon